grip-on-software/monetdb-import/Database_structure.md

         attached to it (due to mismatch with parent tasks or manual changes).
 If the issue is not yet (explicitly) added into a sprint, then this is the integer 0.
-    -   **updated_by** - VARCHAR - reference to developer.name: The
+    -   **updated_by** - VARCHAR(JIRA developer) - reference to
-        developer that made a change in this version of the issue.
+        developer.name: The developer that made a change in this version of the issue.
     -   **rank_change** - BOOL: The rank change performed in this change.
 Possible values are *true*, meaning an increase in rank, *false*, meaning a decrease in rank, or NULL, which means that the rank was not changed.
 The actual rank cannot be deduced from the changes due to dependencies on the ranks of other issues.
-    -   **epic** - VARCHAR: The issue key of the Epic link.
+    -   **epic** - VARCHAR(Issue key): The issue key of the Epic link.
     -   **impediment** - BOOL: Whether the issue is currently marked as being blocked by an Impediment.
     -   **ready_status** - INTEGER - reference to ready_status.id: The
-        refinement ready status as an internal Jira identifier.
+        refinement ready status as an internal JIRA identifier.
     -   **ready_status_reason** - TEXT: Additional text provided in the
         Review tab of the issue to describe why it currently has the given ready status.